 “Unbearable suspense.
 Be aware that once you open the book, you won’t let it down until you find out who this girl from Brooklyn really is.
 There will be many sleepless nights.” – Metronews

-As the book has 400 pages or so, I thought that is so much truth in those words, that it would probably take like two months until I finish it.
+As the book has 400 pages or so, I thought that there is so much truth in those words, that it would probably take like two months until I finish it.

 And I started reading it.
 And that was it.
 A detective novel.
 I never liked them and I never thought I would.
 But as soon as I read the first chapter the prophecy came true.
 I couldn’t stop.
 And I read one page after another.
 I was more and more curious.
 The events were more and more interesting and the characters more and more complex.
 Who is this girl and why is she saying that she committed such a horrible thing?
 I spent hours reading it as I was in the Christmas vacation.
 It only took two days to finish it.
 Two days, and not two months as I was expecting.
-And at the final I was very satisfied that I found out the truth.
+And in the end I was very satisfied that I found out the truth.
 The problem is that you make all sort of scenarios in your mind asking yourself: is this what happened?
 Or this?
 Or this?
 And you want to read more and more to find out if you were right, if you would make a good detective.
 And when you think you have the story all solved, at the next page you realize that you never thought at what is really happening.